Providence Atoll Fly Fishing Liveaboard

 A Tractor Ride to the Mothership

-2.)
-From Dubai, you’ll take a 5-hour flight to Seychelles International Airport on the island of Mahe and stay the night in a hotel.
+2. Flight to Mahé, Seychelles: From Dubai, take a 5-hour flight to Seychelles International Airport (SEZ) on the island of Mahé.

-3.)
-The next morning, you’ll need to take a taxi (or a pre-arranged transfer) to the IDC Hangar in Pointe Larue, Mahe, a five-minute drive from the international airport.
+3. Transfer to IDC Hangar – Mahé: The next morning, take a short 5-minute taxi ride (or pre-arranged transfer) to the IDC Hangar in Pointe Larue.

-(The hotel night and ground transfers in Mahe are not included in the package.)
+Note: Hotel accommodations and ground transfers in Mahé are not included in the package.

 Our advice is free.